 Our next seminar is:

-Thursday, June 10th at 4 pm GMT +1 (British Summer Time) (5 pm Central European Summer Time, 11 am Eastern Daylight Time, 8 am Pacific Daylight Time, 11 pm China Standard Time).
+Our next seminar is Thursday, June 8th at 4 pm British Summer Time (3 pm GMT, 4 pm West Africa Standard Time, 5 pm Central European Summer Time, 11 am US East Coast Daylight Time, 8 am US West Coast Daylight Time, 11 pm in China).

 Our next speakers are: